Polomich/CART315/Process/README.md

 6. [Week 6]
 7. [Week 7]

+## Week 4: Exploration Prototype III (February 13, 2025)

+### Prototyping on Paper

+Yet again I am burdened with a game that doesn't work (the ball doesn't move, I don't know how to make the paddle move.)

+So we are working with paper and our imagination this week.

 ## Week 3: Exploration Prototype II (February 6, 2025)

 ### How to fix a broken game?